DiPS-Digital-Peer-Initiative/mind-matters-24/_events/natyalaya.markdown

 - Shakti – The Power Within
     - Concept: Rediscovering self-worth and mental strength.
     - Presentation: Dance pieces celebrating Devi (Durga/Kali) as inner resilience.
-    - Message: Self-love and inner power."
+    - Message: “Self-love and inner power."
 - Nirbhaya – Breaking the Silence
     - Concept: Mental health issues faced by survivors of trauma or abuse.
     - Presentation: Expressive abhinaya to portray pain, fear, and eventual empowerment.
-    - Message: Healing and reclaiming agency."
+    - Message: “Healing and reclaiming agency."
 - Sakhi (The Confidante)
     - Concept: A friend comforting someone with mental distress.
     - Presentation: Classical narrative format showing support, empathy, and listening.
-    - Message: Power of human connection and support systems."
+    - Message: “Power of human connection and support systems."

 ## Rules and Regulations
-- Eligibility Criteria: Students of classes VIII,IX,X,XI,XII along with 1st and 2nd year students can register.
+- Eligibility Criteria: Students of classes VIII,IX,X,XI, XII, along with 1st and 2nd year students, can register.
-- Dance Form: Only Indian classical dance forms are allowed (e.g.Bharatanatyam, Kathak, Odissi, Kuchipudi, etc.)
+- Dance Form: Only Indian classical dance forms are allowed (e.g.Bharatanatyam, Kathak, Odissi, Kuchipudi, etc.).
-- Time Limit: Each performance must be between 5 to 7 minutes.
+- Time Limit: Each performance must be between five to seven minutes.
 Exceeding the time limit will lead to deduction of marks.
 - Music: Only pre-recorded music is allowed.
 Participants must bring their music on a pen drive in MP3 format.
-All music need to be submitted to email id dpspeereducators24@gmail.com by 5th October 2025.
-Kindly mention the school name
+All music needs to be submitted to email id dpspeereducators24@gmail.com by 5th October 2025.
+Kindly mention the school name.
 - Solo Participation: Only solo performances are permitted.
-(There can be three participants from each school)
+(There can be three participants from each school.)
 - Originality: Choreography must be original or traditional.
-Imitation of film-based or non-classical steps will result in disqualification
+Imitation of film-based or non-classical steps will result in disqualification.